- How I would take just a few children in the beginning

 2. How I took all 9 children

 We have had children 10 1/2 months apart, 11, 12, and 13 months apart, and like I mentioned earlier, using strollers has enabled me to go places with our large groups of "littles" by myself.
-When our babies #8 & #9 were born (twin girls) and I was taking all 9 of our children to the pediatrician for the babies well-child check ups, the children's ages were: 12, 11, 7, 5, 4, 2, 1, and the 2 newborns. *smile*
+When our babies #8 & #9 were born (twin girls) and I was taking all 9 of our children to the pediatrician for the babies well-child check ups, the children's ages were: 12, 11, 7, 5, 4, 2, 1, and the 2 newborn twins. *smile*

 I still implemented the initial points mentioned above for having appointments successful with only a few children.
 I'm an ON PURPOSE mama. *wink* And I already had a plan for leaving the house successfully both on time and fully prepared with 9 children for wherever we are going as well.